josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 People still need to become capable of recognising what is happening to Palestinians, including the possibility that some current processes may be understood, legally or morally, as genocidal or atrocity-producing processes.

-They also need to become capable of engaging seriously with international humanitarian law, the Geneva Conventions, domestic law, public responsibility, and the provisional measures ordered by international courts without immediately collapsing into panic, denial, or counter-accusation.
+They also need to become capable of engaging seriously with international humanitarian law, the Geneva Conventions, domestic law, public responsibility, and provisional measures ordered by international courts without immediately collapsing into panic, denial, or counter-accusation.

 That is part of why this bridge matters.